MatheusPMello/portfolio-rebalancer/README.md

 # Portfolio Rebalancer

-A backend API using Node.js, Express, and PostgreSQL to help investors track and rebalance their portfolios.
+A full-stack application with a React frontend and a Node.js backend to help investors track and rebalance their portfolios.

 ## ✨ Features